DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### What happens in case of loan default in Polypus?

-- [ ]  Liquditators will buy the collateral at a discounted price in return for repaying the loan
+- [ ]  The borrower's collateral is sold at a discounted price on a first come, first served basis
 - [ ]  The borrower's collateral is sold in an English auction
 - [x]  The borrower's collateral is sold in a Dutch auction
 - [ ]  The protocol takes back the given loan amount from the borrower